JChakravorthy/kinesis-analytics-data-generator/README.md

 really simple, just a sliding windowing function that displays the average temperature per sensorID over the preceding moving 10 second window.

+As a recap you need to:

+1) Create a Kinesis FireHose to send your data into
+2) Create a cognito user
+3) Create a dummy set of data using the Kinesis Data Generator to send data to your FireHose
+4) Create a Kinesis Analytics job, set the source as your FireHose and set up a SQL to analyze your data

 KA rocks!